GearBrain

 The latest Apple smartwatch, the Watch Series 4, is a very good wearable — as you can read about in our review — but, despite the battery lasting around 36 hours, it does not track sleep.

 It's a strange omission from the Watch's feature set, as rivals like the Samsung Galaxy Watch track sleep natively.
-But thankfully there are a number of third-party options in the Apple App Store.
+Thankfully, there are a number of third-party options available at the Apple App Store.

 Read More:

-Many of these apps already existed on the iPhone and now have a companion Watch app.
+Many of these apps already exist on the iPhone and now have a companion Watch app.
 Running on the phone, they require you to leave the handset on your bed or pillow (while unlocked and plugged in) to record movement.
-As you can imagine, this isn't a great solution — leading to inaccurate data, a face full of iPhone when you turn over, or a smashed screen when it inevitably sides onto the floor.
+As you can imagine, this isn't a great solution—it leads to inaccurate data, a face full of iPhone when you turn over, or a smashed screen when it inevitably sides onto the floor.

 Clearly, wearables like the Apple Watch have advantages here.
-Some of the apps on the Watch track sleep automatically, while others need to be told when to work; some also have silent alarm function to wake you up with the Watch's vibrating Taptic Engine.
+Some of the apps on the Watch track sleep automatically, while others need to be told when to work; some also have a silent alarm function that wakes you up with the Watch's vibrating Taptic Engine.
 Here are our top five.

 Tantsissa